Dental Implants – Eugene, OR

 Understanding the Cost of Dental Implants

 Before getting dental implants, you should know that they tend to cost more in the beginning than dentures and bridges do.
 The treatment is more complex, after all, and includes oral surgery.
 That being said, dental implants can provide long-term savings, as they’re able to last for many times longer than traditional treatments.
 To help you afford dental implants, our team is happy to help you navigate your financing options.

 Dental Implant FAQs

 Are you struggling with tooth loss and want an effective way to restore your smile?
 One of the best solutions for this is dental implants.
 While they provide numerous benefits for preserving your oral health, you may still want to know as much as possible about the treatment before committing to it.
 For this reason, our team at College Hill Dental has collected several commonly asked questions we get from our patients about dental implants in Eugene to make it easier for you.
 Feel free to reach out to us if you don’t see the specific answers you’re looking for!

 Does Getting Dental Implants Hurt?

-Dr. Paskalev will make sure to numb your mouth with a local anesthetic to keep you comfortable and pain-free before starting your procedure.
+Dr. Paskalev will make sure to numb your mouth with a local anesthetic to keep you comfortable and pain-free before starting your dental implant procedure.
 Though you may not feel much or any discomfort during the surgery itself, you might feel mild soreness for the following few days.
 This can be easily managed by applying a cold compress to the outside of your mouth and taking over-the-counter pain relievers.
 However, if any discomfort worsens or persists for too long, you should visit us as soon as possible.